scottoffen/pipeforge/docs/docs/running-pipelines.md

 - The pipeline is lazily instantiated.
 Only the steps needed for the current run will be resolved from the container.
 - If a step short-circuits (by not calling `next()`), remaining steps will **not** be resolved or executed.
 - Exceptions thrown in any step will bubble up unless explicitly handled inside the step.
-- Unhandled exceptions during pipeline execution will be wrapped in a `PipelineExecutionException<T>`, which preserves the original exception as an inner exception.
+- Unhandled exceptions during pipeline execution will be wrapped in a `PipelineExecutionException<TContext>`, which preserves the original exception as an inner exception.

 ## Stateless Runners

 Pipeline runners are stateless and safe to reuse.
+Steps are resolved fresh from the container for each run, to honor service lifetime.
 You can execute the same runner multiple times with different contexts:

 ```csharp
 var first = new SampleContext();